JonasKruckenberg/imagetools/docs/directives.md

 • **Keyword**: `flip`<br> • **Type**: _boolean_<br>

-Flip the image image about the vertical axis.
+Flip the image about the vertical axis.
 This step is always performed **after** any rotation.

 • **Example**: